ndimatteo/HULL/README.md

 While this starter is relatively opinionated, the goal was to use the best tools on the market for common problems in the headless Ecommerce space to deliver a fast and more approachable starter for new and seasoned developers alike.

-Once you're setup, you should atleast delete the demo CSS file (`/styles/_config/_666.css`), which contains all the hyper-specific styles to the demo.
-From there you should have a good foundation of styles that you can build off of or pick apart!
+Once you're setup, you should atleast delete the demo CSS file (`/styles/_config/_666.css`) which contains all the hyper-specific styles to the demo.
+From there you should have a good foundation of styles that you can build off of, or pick apart!
 </details>

 <details>